FAQs

 In order to avoid therapists’ being put in a position of evaluating the merit of a cancellation and to make the late cancellation fee fair and equitable to all our clients, documented emergencies and inclement weather resulting in school closures/hazardous conditions are the only exceptions to the late cancellation policy.

-If you are sick but still up to having therapy, please contact your therapist to transition to telehealth services.
+If you are sick but still feeling up to having therapy (such as having a cold but still interested in having support that day), please contact your therapist to transition to telehealth services.

 My insurance policy has changed.
 How do I update you?